Off-ice Officials: Timekeepers and Scorekeepers

 - Coincidental penalties (i.e. each team receives an equal number of penalties of the same length at the same stoppage of play).
 Typical coincidental penalties are Black team 1x minor tripping penalty (2 minutes) and White team 1x minor slashing penalty (2 minutes).
 NO TIME IS SHOWN ON THE CLOCK.
 And the players do not leave the penalty boxes until the first whistle after the expiration of their penalties (even if their team is scored against).
 So, if the penalties were called at 10:00 and they end at 8:00, they may leave the penalty boxes at the first whistle after 8:00.
 Why?
 Because their teams are playing 5 on 5 and if they leave the penalty boxes at 8:00 and play is in progress, each team will have too many players on the ice.
 Please note that in a different situation at the same stoppage of play if the Black team gets a major penalty (5 minutes) and the White team a minor penalty (2 minutes) these are not coincidental penalties and both will be shown on the clock.

 - A team with more than 2 penalties.
-For example Black team get a minor penalty at 10:00, then another minor penalty at 9:30 and a third penalty at 9:00.
+For example Black team get a minor penalty at 8:00, then another minor penalty at 7:20 and a third penalty at 7:00.
 Even though there are 3 penalties, the teams are not allowed to have less than 3 players on the ice.
 The clocks only show 2 penalties per team at a time, but the timekeeper needs to enter all three penalties and it is very important to enter the jersey number of each of the penalized players.
 The clock software will keep track of the 3 penalties.
 You will notice that on the clock console the 3rd penalty will not start to count down until the first penalty is finished.
-So, at 8:00 when the first penalty expires the third penalty will start counting down from 2 minutes.
-VERY IMPORTANT: The 1st penalized player cannot leave the penalty box at 8:00 because there are still 2 penalties showing on the clock.
-She must wait until the 2nd penalty expires at 7:30 when you will see there is only one penalty on the clock.
-The 2nd penalized player may leave the penalty box at 7:00 when the third penalty expires.
-Because the Black team now has 5 players on the ice, the third penalized player will leave the penalty box at the first stoppage of play after 7:30.
+So, at 6:00 when the first penalty expires the third penalty will start counting down from 2 minutes.
+VERY IMPORTANT: The 1st penalized player cannot leave the penalty box at 6:00 because there are still 2 penalties showing on the clock.
+She must wait until the 2nd penalty expires at 5:20 when there will be then only one penalty on the clock and her team can then have 4 players on the ice.
+The 2nd penalized player may leave the penalty box at 4:00 when the third penalty expires.
+Because the Black team now has 5 players on the ice, the third penalized player will leave the penalty box at the first stoppage of play after 4:00.

 - To make this as simple as possible, if there are 2 penalties on the clock there can only be 3 players on the ice and no one can leave the penalty box.